reidrac/8-bit-gimp-palettes/README.md

  - Oric

-The used values when the specific color is not defined (e.g. MSX) are the ones Juan J. Martínez (alias reidrac) uses in conversion tools, so they may or may not work.
+The used values when the specific color is not defined (e.g. MSX) are the ones Juan J. Martínez (alias reidrac) uses in conversion tools, so they may or may not work for all use cases.

 These files are in the Public Domain.
-You can easily import these palettes on Krita or Photoshop
+You can easily import these palettes on Krita or Photoshop.